lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Clustermanager/Cluster.md

 	([required](#), integer) The timeout for new network connections to hosts in the cluster specified in milliseconds.

 - **per_connection_buffer_limit_bytes**</br>
-	([optional](#), integer) Soft limit on size of the cluster’s connections read and write buffers.
+	([optional](#), integer) Soft limit on size of the cluster鈥檚 connections read and write buffers.
 If unspecified, an implementation defined default is applied (1MiB).

 - **lb_type**</br>
 	([required](#), string) The load balancer type to use when picking a host in the cluster.
 Possible options are round_robin, least_request, ring_hash, random, and original_dst_lb.
 Note that *original_dst_lb* must be used with clusters of type *original_dst*, and may not be used with any other cluster type.